← All Conditions

 ETS for Excessive Sweating of the Hands, Face & Armpits, London

 Hyperhidrosis is excessive sweating beyond what the body needs to stay cool.
-Endoscopic thoracic sympathectomy (ETS) is a keyhole operation that switches off the nerve signal driving it, with over 95% success for sweating of the hands.
-It is done through a single small incision on each side of the chest, with no chest drain, and is considered once antiperspirants, iontophoresis and Botox have been tried.
+For the minority whose sweating is not controlled by antiperspirants, iontophoresis and Botox, endoscopic thoracic sympathectomy (ETS) is a keyhole operation that switches off the nerve signal driving it.
+It is done through a single small incision on each side of the chest, with no chest drain, and is very reliable for the hands and face — in return for some compensatory sweating elsewhere, which is the honest trade discussed before any decision.
 Dr Okiror operates at London Bridge Hospital and The Lister Hospital Chelsea.
-Excessive sweating symptom page →
+Excessive sweating symptom page → Facial blushing & flushing →

 Procedure